expressjs/expressjs.com/4x/en/api/req-is.md

-Check if the incoming request contains the "Content-Type" header field, and if it matches the give mime `type`.
+Returns `true` if the incoming request's "Content-Type" HTTP header field matches the MIME type specified by the `type` parameter.
+Returns `false` otherwise.

 ```js
 // With Content-Type: text/html; charset=utf-8